A pleasant taste

 “Now, Mr. Secretary, I do not particularly relish starting out on an unpleasant note with you on your first appearance.”

-To take great pleasure in (something)
+To take great pleasure or satisfaction in something

 To have a desire for